oobabooga/text-generation-webui/FlexGen.md

 the percentage of activations on CPU
 ```

+If the sum of the first 2 numbers is less than 100, the remaining layers will be offloaded to the disk, by default into the `text-generation-webui/cache` folder.

+## Performance

 In my experiments with opt-30b using a RTX 3090 on Linux, I have obtained these results:

 * `--flexgen --compress-weight --percent 0 100 100 0 100 0`: 0.99 seconds per token.